 Infrared Coagulation: Infrared Coagulation therapy is another effective technique for removing hemorrhoids that are not too large.
 With this procedure, a local anesthetic is applied followed by an infrared coagulation device that is brought into contact with the hemorrhoid.
 The protrusion is heated for a brief interval, causing tissue to be burned.
 The necrotic (dead) tissue then forms a scar inhibiting the flow of blood to the Hemorrhoid.

-Board-Certified physicians Dr. Ranvir Singh, Dr. Stephen Rashbaum, and Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; Vanessa T. Dang, MSN, APRN; care for patients in the North Atlanta, GA area including Johns Creek, Alpharetta, Lawrenceville, and Cumming.
+Board certified physicians Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the North Atlanta, GA area including Johns Creek, Alpharetta, Lawrenceville, and Cumming.
 The In-House Endoscopy Suite at Digestive Care Physicians is a certified facility which has achieved the highest level of accreditation by the Accreditation Association for Ambulatory Health Care (AAAHC).
 If you suffer from hemorrhoids or need a colorectal cancer screening, contact us at (770) 227-2222 to schedule an appointment.